Ronan-H/md5/README.md

 # MD5

 ## Notice about the Project's Rescope
-Since the completion of the COVID-19 rescoped version to this project, some content from this document has been changed or moved to [overview.md](overview.md) to satisfy the additional requirements and ch[overviewanges made to the code.
+Since the completion of the COVID-19 rescoped version to this project, some content from this document has been changed or moved to [overview.md](overview.md) to satisfy the additional requirements and changes made to the code.
 To view the state of this project when it was originally completed before the rescope, you can view the project from [this commit](https://github.com/Ronan-H/md5/tree/529d4e4dd5e3a538c371f1900ecb9e99d03659eb).

 ---